Sachal Sarmast: Biography

-Sachal Sarmast was a descendant of Umar and wrote poetry in seven languages: Sindhi, Siraiki, Persian, Urdu, Balochi, Punjabi and Arabic.
-He lived during the Kalhoro/Talpur era.
+Sachal Sarmast was a descendant of the second Rashidun caliph Umar and wrote poetry in seven languages: Sindhi, Siraiki, Persian, Urdu, Balochi, Punjabi and Arabic.
+He lived during the Kalhoro and Talpur rule in Sindh.
 He was born in 1152 H (AD 1739) in Daraza, near Ranipur.

 He was named Abdul Wahab, after his great-grandfather.
-His truthful nature received him the names Sacho, or Sachal which means, "The truth-speaker."
+His truthful nature earned him the names Sacho, or Sachal, which means, "The truth-speaker."
 He was also named Sachedino, which means "Gifted by The True One."

 He was also called "Hafiz Darazi", because of his memorization of Quran and love for his home of Daraza.
 His famous name of Sachal Sarmast means, "Truth-speaker intoxicated in Allah's love".

 His native home of Shah Daraza was originally an estate for rulers of the state, but later became a prominent Sufi base due to the mysticism of the Farooqui mystics.
 It was known as "Dar-i-Raaz" or "Gate of Sufi Mysteries."

 Childhood

-Sachal was six years old during the time his father Khwaja Salahuddin Farooqui died, and his grandfather Khwaja Muhammad Hafiz Farooqui then took care of him, then his uncle Khwaja Abdul Haq I, who later became his Murshid and father-in-law began taking care of him.
-Khwaja Abdul Haq I appointed Hafiz Abdullah, one of his Murids, as Sachal's tutor.
+Sachal was six years old during the time his father Khwaja Salahuddin Farooqui died, and his grandfather Khwaja Muhammad Hafiz Farooqui then took care of him, then his uncle Khwaja Abdul Haq I, who later became his murshid and father-in-law began taking care of him.
+Khwaja Abdul Haq I appointed Hafiz Abdullah, one of his murids, as Sachal's tutor.
 He taught him the Quran and theology.
 At the age of 12, he demonstrated a lot of knowledge of theology.

 He liked solitude.
-He liked to be alone often like a Dervish.
+He liked to be alone often like a dervish.

 He was around the age of seven when the famous poet and Sufi, Shah Abdul Latif Bhittai came to Daraza and prophecised of Sachal unveiling Sufi mysteries when he is older, in the following words:

 "This boy shalt take off the lid I have put on the pot."